Thanksgiving Week – 2013

 She also does the stuffing, gravy, and signature cranberry sauce.
 Andrea, my

-youngest sister, is very creative and brings a gourmet flare to the meal.
+youngest sister, is very creative and brings a gourmet flair to the meal.
 Her

 roasted brussel sprouts, cheeses, and exotic olives are always a treat.
 I do the